 Browse the directory for Customer Service Outsourcing, including reviews, news, related discussions, compatibility information and pricing.

-The Feedback & Reputation category is an important one, as if your product has few product reviews and your customer service is poor, it’s going to be a tough battle to entice customers and make sales.
+The Feedback, Reviews & Support category is an important one, as if your product has few product reviews and your customer service is poor, it’s going to be a tough battle to entice customers and make sales.
 It’s going to be even harder to keep those customers coming back

 By using the tools in this section of the directory you can improve your reputation without selling more products each month.
 If you are simply more efficient at soliciting product reviews or seller feedback from your customers, that could improve your search ranking over time.

 Similarly, by handling your customer service more efficiently you’re going to improve a customer’s experience of dealing with you, and have the chance to turn pre-sale queries into sales.

 Finally, for very lean businesses who want to improve their customer service, or cross-border sellers who need to meet language requirements, outsourcing customer support is a cost-effective solution.
 This not only opens the door to new markets, but allows domestic sellers to free up more of their time to spend on sourcing products and growing the business.